Kantigen/ka-server/docker/README.md

-## A quick start to running Lacuna Expanse Server in Docker
+## A quick start to running KA Expanse Server in Docker

-Docker is a quick and easy way (well, compared to trying to build a server from scratch!) of getting a development system up and running so you can experiment and modify the Lacuna Expanse server code.
+Docker is a quick and easy way (well, compared to trying to build a server from scratch!) of getting a development system up and running so you can experiment and modify the KA Expanse server code.

 Please read the documents at ![Install Docker Engine](https://docs.docker.com/engine/installation/) for your specific system.